 (1) Update the "bp3" console: Delete the graphics-for-BP3.zip file if it exists in your Downloads folder.
 Download https://github.com/bolprocessor/bolprocessor/archive/graphics-for-BP3.zip Run the (superfast!) script: sudo /home/update_console.sh This script deletes the 'bp3' console to force a compilation of the new version.

-(3) Update the test data: this will only update the contents of the "ctests" folder.
+(3) Update the set of examples: this will only update the contents of the "ctests" folder.
 If you have created folders and files for your personal data, these will not be affected.
 However, if you have modified a sample file without changing its name, it will be reverted to its distribution version.
 Delete the bp3-ctests-main.zip file if it exists in your Downloads folder.
 Download https://github.com/bolprocessor/bp3-ctests/archive/main.zip Run the (superfast!) script: sudo /home/update_data.sh

 👉 Please send your suggestions or modified files to our contact.